millerker76/bikesharing/README.md

 <b>   </b>
 <b> 3.
 Usage trends per time of day and day of the week: </b>
 ### $\textcolor{blue}{\text{Peak usage is during typical commuting hours and on weekends}}$
+This heat map visualization shows areas of concentrated bike usage by hour of day and day of week.
+We can see that usage is generally heaviest during weekday morning and late afternoon hours in a pattern that correlates with typical commuter patterns, with the second heaviest concentration on weekends.
 Usage on Wednesday afternoons need further exploration!

 ![Heat map2](https://user-images.githubusercontent.com/107505166/191406526-73bdd1ec-aefe-4864-bc54-fa47a917ca1a.PNG)